Species at Risk

 What is Deerberry?

-Seedlings planted as part of the deerberry reintroduction program at St. Lawrence Islands National Park of Canada.
+Seedlings planted as part of the deerberry reintroduction program at Thousand Islands National Park.

 Deerberry is a low slender shrub belonging to the heath family.
 It is one of twelve species in the genus Vaccinium which also includes blueberries, bilberries and cranberries.
 Deerberry is an upright, spreading shrub that rarely grows over a meter tall.
 Pendant white flower clusters appear in the early summer on long slender stalks.
 The pistils of the flowers are straight and extend beyond the stamens.
 Berries appear in late summer and tend to be green to blue in color.